Geymerson/mobile_user_association/ahmadi/README.md

 Model based on the Paper: Software-defined networking to improve handover in mobile edge networks (doi: https://doi.org/10.1002/dac.4510)

-Source code for the user association model that uses multi route simetry point selection to compute the best eNB available for handover and user association.
+Source code for the user association model that uses multi route symmetry point selection to compute the best eNB available for handover and user association.

 ### Basic Commands